James Atkinson

 formerly Professor of Biblical Studies at the University of Sheffield.
 A

-leading evangelical, he has held a variety of prominent positions in the
+leading evangelical, he held a variety of prominent positions in the

 university and the church, including service as member of the General